 The castle in Jasiniec was built in the 14th century by the Teutonic Knights on the site of the former hillfort of Pomeranian dukes.
 A pfleger subordinate to the Świecie commandry resided there.
 During the Polish-Teutonic wars, due to the border location, castle often changed membership, moving from hand to hand.
-In 1454, it finally became Polish and became the seat of the starost.
-In 1773, the gradually decaying structure was adopted as an evangelical church.
-On this occasion, ceilings were removed and internal divisions were removed.
-In the nineteenth century, it was finally abandoned and fell into disrepair.
+In 1454 he eventually became the Polish property and became the seat of the eldership, getting into the hands of Jan Kościelecki.
+During his time there was a reconstruction from the destruction of the Thirteen Years’ War.
+Further transformations, this time in Renaissance stylistics, were made in the years 1540-1565 under the staroste Adam Walewski.
+As a result, the castle acquired the character of a comfortable residence, equipped with rare glass windows, painted doors, fireplaces, stoves, etc. In 1773, after the first partition of Poland, the Jasieniec eldership was abolished, and the castle was designated as the seat of the church for Prussian colonists.
+On this occasion, the ceilings and internal divisions were removed.
+In the nineteenth century it was finally abandoned and fell into ruin.

-The castle survived in the form of a ruin, deprived of the highest storey and internal walls.
-It belongs to a private investor, but despite his promises, he has not taken any serious security work so far.
+The castle has survived in the form of a ruin, deprived of the highest storey and internal walls.
+The entrance projection is also visible, but the wall around the house and the fortifications of the outer bailey have not survived.
+The monument belongs to a private investor, but despite his promises, he has not yet undertaken any major security works.